Successful funding applications start by selecting the appropriate funding opportunity, grant type, and grant program.

 Grant Types

 Although some international researchers receive NIDA support through a Direct Foreign Grant, most international research is supported through a Domestic Grant With a Foreign Component.
 In both cases, NIDA support is provided to the principal investigator’s institution, not directly to the individual researcher.
-To identify a potential U.S. research partner, consult the online database of research projects supported by the National Institutes of Health (NIH), RePORTER.
+To identify a potential U.S. research partner, consult the online database of research projects supported by the NIH, RePORTER.

 Domestic Grants With a Foreign Component enable U.S.-based principal investigators to conduct cooperative international studies with foreign partners.
-The foreign component is part of the grant; the entire application is scored competitively. - Direct Foreign Grants
+The grant is awarded to the U.S. partner, who will share funds with the foreign principal investigator according to the agreement spelled out in the application.

 These are grants awarded directly to institutions outside of the United States.
 Direct Foreign Grants allow researchers from outside the United States to compete for funding within the NIH system.
 The actual research is conducted outside the United States.